marionettejs/backbone.marionette/docs/marionette.abstractview.md

 More information [bindEntityEvents](./marionette.functions.md#marionettebindentityevents)

-## AbstractView.templateHelpers
+## AbstractView.templateContext

 There are times when a view's template needs to have some logic in it and the view engine itself will not provide an easy way to accomplish this.
-For example, Underscore templates do not provide a helper method mechanism while Handlebars templates do.
+For example, Underscore templates do not provide a context method mechanism while Handlebars templates do.

-A `templateHelpers` attribute can be applied to any View object that renders a template.
+A `templateContext` attribute can be applied to any View object that renders a template.
 When this attribute is present its contents will be mixed in to the data object that comes back from the `serializeData` method.
-This will allow you to create helper methods that can be called from within your templates.
+This will allow you to create context methods that can be called from within your templates.
 This is also a good place to add data not returned from `serializeData`, such as calculated values.